wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/07-test-custom-connector.md

     ![Custom Connector Test Operation - Success][image-03]

-1. You may notice that, for some reason, the web API stops working.
-In this case you will see an error screen similar to this.
-If you see this kind of error screen, get your professional development team to fix the error.
+1. If for whatever reason the web API stops working you will see an error screen similar to the one below.
+If you see this kind of error screen, get your pro-dev team to help fix the error.

     ![Custom Connector Test Operation - Fail][image-04]

-You have completed testing a custom connector for inventory management.

 [image-01]: ../media/07-test-custom-connector-01.png